Starting the dialogue ... with specialty doctors amidst illness

 Oncology, nephrology, neurology, cardiology, pulmonary, etc.

 Receiving the diagnosis of a serious illness can be hard.
-It can be overwhelming, especially as you learn about the diagnosis, treatment process and side effects.
+It can be very overwhelming, especially as you learn about the diagnosis, the treatment process and the side effects.

-Your health care provider will consider what treatments to offer based on:
+Your doctor will always consider what treatments to offer based on:

-Regardless of what your provider offers for treatment, you always have the choice to agree or refuse the treatment.
-It can be difficult to speak with your provider about refusing treatment.
-Questions that may be helpful to guide the conversation with your provider are:
+Regardless of what the doctor offers for treatment, you always have the choice to agree or refuse the treatment.
+It can be hard to talk with your doctor about refusing treatment.
+Here are some questions that may be helpful to guide the conversation with your doctor:

-Sometimes people choose to refuse treatment when the physical, social and emotional side effects of the treatment become too much and will limit their quality of life.
-Refusing treatment does not mean that you are giving up.
-Rather, you are choosing to live the rest of your life with quality and meaning.
+Sometimes people choose to refuse treatment when the physical, social, and emotional side effects of the treatment become too much and will limit their quality of life.
+Refusing treatment does not mean that you are “giving up,” but rather choosing to live the rest of your life with quality and meaning.

 Lastly, it is important to know that refusing treatments does not mean that you will no longer be cared for.
 Rather, it means that your goals of care may change from maximum curative care to maximum conservative care.
 Medical advances have been made to help manage symptoms from illness to help people live comfortably.